Photosynthesis in Biology

 Carbon dioxide + Water (In presence of Chlorophyll and Sunlight) -> Glucose + Oxygen

 The oxygen from this reaction is released into the atmosphere through the leaves.
-This oxygen is then used by human and animals to breathe.
+This oxygen is then used by humans and animals to breathe.

 How Do Plants Make their own Food - How does Photosynthesis occur